iamgweej/iamgweej.github.io/_posts/2020-06-20-async-explorer.markdown

 ### LLVM IR

-This one is probably a bit weird, since LLVM IR is not really a "Programming Language" most people use.
+This one is probably a bit weird, since [LLVM](https://llvm.org/) IR is not really a "Programming Language" most people use.
 I won't go into the details of LLVM and it's structure (because I have no clue about that), but the important thing here is that a lot of modern languages uses LLVM for it's compilation and/or optimization.
 According to [the official documentation](https://llvm.org/docs/LangRef.html):

 > LLVM is a Static Single Assignment (SSA) based representation that provides type safety, low-level operations, flexibility, and the capability of representing ‘all’ high-level languages cleanly.
 It is the common code representation used throughout all phases of the LLVM compilation strategy.

 So yea, it's pretty cool.
 What's interesting for my purposes, is that LLVM [supports coroutines](https://llvm.org/docs/Coroutines.html) as a part of their IR.
-It's supposed to look a bit like this (don't be afraid if you don't understand everything piece of code here, neither do I):
+It's supposed to look a bit like this (don't be afraid if you don't understand every piece of code here, neither do I):

 ```
 define i32 @main() {